CaptainFlamey/Pandamonium-3D-Platformer/README.md

 ## Aims
-6.Aims (max.
-100 words): A statement of the overall aims of the project.
+A statement of the overall aims of the project.
 The aim of this project is to produce a polished game level of a 3D platformer.
 The level will contain different gameplay mechanics, such as enemies, movement elements.
 This project aims to demonstrate gameplay and level design using Unreal Engine’s visual scripting.
 The final deliverable will serve as an introduction to what the full game would be.

 ## Objectives